 The Bachelor of Arts – Bachelor of Legislative Law is the full form of BA LLB.
 It is a full-time 5-year integrated law program.
 Candidates can pursue this course after 12th examination.
-Candidates who want to make their career in the field of law can take up this course after 10+2.
+Candidates who want to make their career in the field of law can take up this course after 10+2 in 2023

 In the five years of the BA LLB program, candidates study both arts and law subjects together like History, Economics, Political Science, Sociology, and law subjects such as Civil Law, Labour Law, Tax Law, Administrative Law, Corporate Law, Patent Law, Criminal Law, etc.